vvagaytsev/get-port-please/README.md

 Extended port range to check.

+The range's start is inclusive, and the end is exclusive, i.e. it is `[start, end)` in the mathematical notion.

 ### `alternativePortRange`

-Alternative port range to check as fallback when non of the ports are available.
-Default is `[3000, 3100]` (only when `port` in unspecified.)
+Alternative port range to check as fallback when none of the ports are available.

+The range's start is inclusive, and the end is exclusive, i.e. it is `[start, end)` in the mathematical notion.
+Default values for start and end of the range are `3000` and `3100` respectively (only when `port` is unspecified).

 ### `host`